Raphael Samuel: Life

+Legacy

+Cultural theorist Stuart Hall described Samuel as "one of the most outstanding, original intellectuals of his generation".

-After Samuel's death in 1996, the East London History Centre of the University of East London was renamed the Raphael Samuel History Centre, in honour of his role in creating it.
-The Centre was established to investigate and document the history of London since the eighteenth century.
+After Samuel's death, the East London History Centre of the University of East London was renamed the Raphael Samuel History Centre.
+The Centre was established to investigate and document the history of London since the 18th century.
 Consistent with Samuel's belief that historical studies should extend outside the academy, the Centre encourages research in the community, and the publication of materials ranging from monographs by established scholars to student dissertations and "Notes and Queries" features in the local press.
-Since September 2009 the Raphael Samuel Centre has been a partnership between the University of East London, Birkbeck College and the Bishopsgate Institute.
+In 2009, the Centre became a partnership between the University of East London, Birkbeck College, and the Bishopsgate Institute.
+It is now a partnership between Birkbeck and Queen Mary University of London.

-In an obituary in the journal Radical Philosophy, Carolyn Steedman describes Samuel's work:Like Raymond Williams and Edward Thompson, he produced his historical work in interaction with working-class adult returners to education....
+In a 1997 obituary in the journal Radical Philosophy, Carolyn Steedman assessed Samuel's contributions as a historian:Like Raymond Williams and Edward Thompson, he produced his historical work in interaction with working-class adult returners to education....
 The standard charge against the history Samuel inspired was of a fanatical empiricism and a romantic merging of historians and their subjects in crowded narratives, in which each hard-won detail of working lives, wrenched from the cold indifference of posterity, is piled upon another, in a relentless rescue of the past.
 When he was himself subject to these charges, it was presumably his fine – and immensely detailed – accounts of the labour process that critics had in mind.
 But it was meaning rather than minutiae that he cared about.

-Raphael Samuel was interred on the eastern side of Highgate Cemetery.
+Samuel's papers are held at Bishopsgate Library.